 What Are the Symptoms?

 Philodendron is poisonous to dogs, and any ingestion is cause for an immediate call to your vet.
 If a dog ingests a significant amount of philodendron, they could experience severe respiratory and digestive issues that could be fatal.

 The first symptom that your dog could experience after eating philodendron is a severe burning sensation.
 This will likely mean agitation, pawing at the face and mouth, drooling, foaming, and coughing.
 If your dog appears to be having trouble swallowing, seems to be choking, or is pawing at his or her mouth, it's time for an emergency trip to the vet.

 Philodendrons cause severe reactions in dogs, and the initial symptoms of difficulty swallowing and breathing will only intensify if a dog has ingested a significant amount.
 The result of Philodendron poisoning can be convulsions, renal failure, and coma.
 Never wait to call your vet if you believe that your dog has ingested philodendron.

 First Aid and Action Steps

 You should immediately contact your veterinarian if you believe that your dog has eaten a Philodendron plant.
-If you attempt first aid at home, start with flushing your dog's mouth out with water and giving her a source with calcium.
+If you attempt first aid at home, start with flushing your dog's mouth out with water and giving her a source the contains calcium.
 When you call your vet, ask about administering an antihistamine to keep swelling down in less severe cases.
 In most instances, your pet health care professional will want to examine your dog to be on the safe side.

 An ounce of prevention is worth a pound of cure, so it's worthwhile to consider how to keep your dog safe.
 You could opt to have no Philodendron in your house or to hang the plant from the ceiling.
-Always check homes that you're visiting or when someone watches your dog for signs of toxic plants like philodendron.
+Always check homes that you're visiting or when someone watches your dog for signs of toxic plants like a philodendron.